June 8, Reading 2 – Joel 3

 * Father God,

-Please help us as we grapple with the hard truths we read here in the book of Joel.
+Please help us as we grapple with these truths we read here in the book of Joel.

 Thank You that in Jesus we can escape Your just and holy wrath, the penalty for our rebellion, our rejection of You and Your law.

-Please protect Your people from the wolves that are amongst us in sheep’s clothing and those before us clear and present in the world.
+Please protect Your people from wolves that are amongst us in sheep’s clothing.

 Amen.